Jim Anderton: 1989 split from Labour

 Although many ordinary members of the Labour Party (who were unhappy at the way the party's parliamentary wing was behaving) backed Anderton, he became increasingly isolated in parliament.
 When Anderton disobeyed party instructions to vote in favour of selling the Bank of New Zealand (which Labour had explicitly promised not to do), he was suspended from caucus.
 In April 1989, believing that Labour was beyond change, Anderton resigned from the party.
 He later said, "I did not leave the Labour Party; the Labour Party left me."
 All but one of Anderton's electorate staff in Sydenham left with him.
 Fellow MP and then-cabinet minister Michael Bassett commented "while Anderton liked to portray his differences as ideological, we knew from past experience that his real problem was that he wasn't the one in control of the government, and he could see no way of seizing power".

 On 1 May, Anderton announced the creation of the NewLabour Party, intended to represent the real spirit of the original Labour Party.
 Its primary goals were state intervention in the economy, retention of public assets, and full employment.
 In the 1990 general election Anderton retained his Sydenham seat, ensuring that NewLabour (and Anderton's criticism) would not fade away.
 A long-serving office manager and campaign director, Jeanette Lawrence, said Anderton retaining his seat at the 1990 general election was the "happiest she ever saw him".
 He was the first MP in New Zealand political history to leave an established party, found another and be re-elected to Parliament representing that new party.
-In parliament, Anderton attacked the policies of the new National Party government, particularly Ruth Richardson's continuation of Rogernomics.
+In parliament, Anderton attacked the policies of the new National Party government, particularly Ruth Richardson's continuation of Rogernomics (Ruthanasia).

 In regard to leaving Labour in 1989, he later recalled: "I have no regrets about any of that.
 Under the same circumstances I would do exactly the same again."
 Anderton was awarded the New Zealand 1990 Commemoration Medal.